RSPO Tightens 2026 Shared Responsibility Rules to Accelerate CSPO Adoption

 Under the updated 2026 policy, all downstream operations owned by non-grower RSPO members must comply with Certified Sustainable Palm Oil uptake targets based on their respective business sectors.
 Photo by: Sawit Fest 2021/ Muhammad Rizki

-PALMOILMAGAZINE, JAKARTA – The Roundtable on Sustainable Palm Oil (RSPO) has introduced significant updates to its Shared Responsibility (SR) implementation framework for 2026, including a broader compliance scope covering all downstream operations owned by non-grower members within the palm oil industry.
+PALMOILMAGAZINE, JAKARTA – The Roundtable on Sustainable Palm Oil (RSPO) has introduced significant updates to its Shared Responsibility (SR) implementation framework for 2026, including a broader compliance scope covering all downstream operations owned by non-grower members within the palm oil industry when it comes to comply with the uptake targets.

 According to information published by RSPO on Wednesday (6/5/2026), the RSPO Board of Governors (BoG) approved the 2026 Certified Sustainable Palm Oil (CSPO) uptake targets, maintaining the same percentages as previous years.